 Velcoffer equipment were the very first set of equipment that use ichors.
 They are the reward for the level 360 legendary raid, Velcoffer’s Nest and require that your character is level 360 to equip.
 These equipment can accept a “random ichor” and a “fixed ichor” (we will discuss what this means in the next section) for a total of two ichors per equip.
 Since these equipment are older, they’re somewhat weaker than the other sets.
 Mostly only older players that have heavily invested in this set will be still using it.
 Newer players shouldn’t be working on making this set from scratch, though it doesn’t hurt to use this set it can be obtained cheaply from another player.

 Savinose Legva equipment are level 400 equipment crafted using planium.
 Planium are dropped from any level 390+ field map and are typically farmed through doing challenge modes.
 Unlike other equipment, Savinose Legva come with random stats and therefore can only accept a single fixed ichor.
 The random stats can be changed using magnifiers and rerolling using powder.
-These random stats can be just as good as any random ichor of the same level, so you’re not really losing out here.
-In some ways this can be seen as an advantage depending on how much you like/dislike the ichoring process.
+Savinose Legva equipment have random stats that are much lower than the newest 430 primus, so they are seen as a weaker option to getting ichors.